 • Your Own Domain Knowledge

-One of the earliest SaaS ideas I came up with was called Recommend.
-I toiled away my nights and weekends into building it — but… it never saw the light of day and never earned a $1.
-I fell into what I call the “one more feature trap”.
-Fast forward a couple of years and when I approached building ToutApp… I approached it in a completely different way.
+One of the earliest SaaS ideas I came up with was called “Recommend.”
+I had toiled away my nights and weekends building it… but it never saw the light of day or earned a single dollar.
+I had fallen into what I call the “One More Feature Trap.”

-What was the key difference?
-With ToutApp, I first figured out the right market, then I figured out the distribution, and THEN I focused on the product.
-I made sure from the beginning that there was already a market for what I was building and that I was solving an urgent and important problem.
-This is the big difference in how I see 2nd-time Founders approach the idea phase of their company.
+With ToutApp, I figured out the right market and distribution first.
+THEN I figured out the overall product.
+I made sure from the beginning that there was a market for what I was building, and that I was solving an urgent and important problem.
+This is the big difference in how I see Second-Time Founders approach the idea phase of their company.

 Timeless SaaS Ideas and Markets